IHEfty/1000-Codes-in-Tender/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.
+This project is open-source.
+Feel free to contribute or use it in your own projects.

 ## Acknowledgments